 On a typical day, I would leave school at 3 p.m. and arrive at the garden center just in time for my 4 p.m. clock-in, and then I would work until 8:30 p.m.
 With this suddenly-filled schedule, I came to realize how much time I had previously been wasting.

 The main selling season at the garden center was from late March until early June.
 As the season progressed, fewer employees were needed as the amount of customers dwindled.
 In the beginning of June, the lay-offs began.
-I would arrive at work and find out that three more people had been laid off with no prior warning.
+I would arrive at my after-school job and find out that three more people had been laid off with no prior warning.

 The constant reminder that the next day could be my last pushed upon me the importance of hard work.
 And then there was Rich.